Michael Gielen: Career

 Gielen began his career as a pianist in Buenos Aires, where he studied with Erwin Leuchter.
 As a répétiteur at the Teatro Colón at age 20, he played the basso continuo to the recitatives, in the style of the time, in a performance of Bach's St Matthew Passion conducted by Wilhelm Furtwängler.
-In 1949, he gave an early performance of Arnold Schönberg's complete piano works.
+In 1949, he gave an early performance of Arnold Schoenberg's complete piano works.
 In this period he also shortly studied philosophy.

 In 1950, Gielen moved to Vienna where his father had become director of the Burgtheater.
 Michael Gielen was conductor and répétiteur, who conducted at the Wiener Staatsoper from 1954 to 1960, assisting conductors such as Karl Böhm, Herbert von Karajan and Clemens Krauss.
 He conducted contemporary music outside the opera house.

 His next operatic appointment, from 1960, was at the Royal Swedish Opera, where he was Generalmusikdirektor (GMD) for the first time, until 1965.
 He conducted a production of Stravinsky's The Rake's Progress, which Ingmar Bergman staged as a radicalised Christian Passion (radikalisierte christliche Passion), in the presence of the composer.

 He took to freelance conducting in 1965, including the premiere of Bernd Alois Zimmermann's opera Die Soldaten in Cologne that year, a work that had been deemed to be impossible to perform.
 He premiered Aribert Reimann's opera Ein Traumspiel on 20 June 1965 at the Opernhaus Kiel.
 He then had a contract with the Netherlands Opera.

 From 1977 to 1987, Gielen was GMD at the Oper Frankfurt, where he worked with the dramaturge Klaus Zehelein towards more contemporary operas.
-In 1979, he revived Schreker's opera Die Gezeichneten there, which had premiered in Frankfurt in 1918.
+In 1979, he revived Franz Schreker's opera Die Gezeichneten there, which had premiered in Frankfurt in 1918.
 During his time in Frankfurt, later called the Gielen Era, he collaborated with stage directors such as Hans Neuenfels for Verdi's Aida and Ruth Berghaus for Wagner's Der Ring des Nibelungen.
 The time was described as the Ära Gielen/Zehelein (Gielen/Zehelein era) and made Frankfurt an internationally recognised opera.

 Gielen was also principal conductor of the Belgian National Orchestra (1969–73) and the Cincinnati Symphony Orchestra (1980–86).
 He was from 1986 to 1999 the conductor of the SWR Sinfonieorchester Baden-Baden und Freiburg (Southwest German Radio Symphony Orchestra), and made it known as the leading orchestra for premieres, notably at the Donaueschinger Musiktage.
 From 1991, he collaborated in Berlin with the Staatsoper Unter den Linden and the Berliner Sinfonie-Orchester (now Konzerthausorchester Berlin).

 He demonstrated a mastery of the most complex contemporary scores, and conducted many premieres, including Helmut Lachenmann's Fassade and Klangschatten – mein Saitenspiel, György Ligeti's Requiem, and Karlheinz Stockhausen's Carré.
 He premiered Zimmermann's Requiem für einen jungen Dichter in Düsseldorf in 1969.
-In 1973 he recorded Schönberg's opera Moses und Aron, used as a soundtrack for the film Moses und Aron.
+In 1973 he recorded Schoenberg's opera Moses und Aron, used as a soundtrack for the film Moses und Aron.

 In October 2014, Gielen announced his retirement from conducting for health reasons, particularly seriously deteriorated eyesight.
 He died in Mondsee, Austria, on 8 March 2019 of pneumonia.